LeonardoM011/leca-calculator/README.md

 # LecaCalc
-My take on calculator web app using sqllite3 database and flask app
+My take on calculator web app using sqlalchemy database and flask app

-To run open ./start.sh
+To run open ./start.sh in WSL